Azure/Industrial-IoT/docs/opc-publisher/readme.md

 1152 == 0x480 == DataValueInfo | OverflowBit
 ```

+You can find more information in [Part 4](https://reference.opcfoundation.org/v105/Core/docs/Part4/7.39.1) of the OPC UA reference.

 #### Heartbeat

 Some use cases require to publish data values in constant intervals.
 OPC Publisher has always supported a "heartbeat" option on the configured monitored node item.
 Heartbeat acts like a watchdog which fires after the heartbeat interval has passed and no new value has yet been received.
 It can be enabled by specifying the `HeartbeatInterval` key in an item's configuration.
 The interval is specified in milliseconds (but can also be specified as a Timespan value):